How to Fix Speakers That Are Not Working

 If one channel is weak or silent, check OS balance settings and any receiver, DAC, or speaker-level controls that might bias one side.
 Then inspect cables and adapters.
 A simple loose plug, reversed channel wiring, or mono accessibility setting can make healthy speakers look faulty.
 These are cheap fixes, which is why they should be ruled out before deeper repair assumptions.

-Step 4: Use tones to expose distortion or missing frequency ranges
+Quick self-check: use tones to expose distortion or missing ranges

 Next, run the Speaker Frequency Test.
 A focused tone reveals missing bass, harsh highs, enclosure rattle, or a damaged driver much more clearly than music.
 If the channel works but certain tones buzz, disappear, or sound severely imbalanced, that is strong evidence that the problem is acoustic or hardware-related rather than just a routing mistake.